cscsCSCScscs/pyodbc/Unicode.md

 #### MySQL and PostgreSQL

 These databases tend to use a single encoding and do not differentiate between "SQL_CHAR" and "SQL_WCHAR".
-Therefore you must configure them to encode Unicode data as UTF-8 and to decode both C buffer types using UTF-8.
+Therefore when using the Unicode versions of their ODBC drivers you must configure them to encode Unicode data as UTF-8 and to decode both C buffer types using UTF-8.

     # Python 2.7
     cnxn.setdecoding(pyodbc.SQL_CHAR, encoding='utf-8')